 • A qualification from a recognised Institute of Higher Education in Australia or equivalent

-• An Associate Diploma, Diploma, Advanced Diploma, or Tertiary Preparation Certificate from a TAFE or other recognised VET provider qualification (If you wish to enter through a Certificate IV, you must have completed Year 11 or equivalent)
+• A completed Certificate III/IV, Associate Diploma, Diploma, Advanced Diploma, or Tertiary Preparation Certificate from a TAFE or other recognised VET provider qualification

 • One year full-time or equivalent in a degree course at an Australian university